Skip to main content

 Provision a trainer

 A Loops session pairs a trainer server (forward, backward, and optimizer steps) with a sampling server (generates from current weights).
-Constructing a ServiceClient and calling create_lora_training_client provisions both in one shot and returns a TrainingClient you can drive directly.
-The call returns as soon as the trainer is allocated; the trainer URL becomes responsive after a cold start of about five minutes, and subsequent SDK calls block until it’s ready.
-Start train_loops.py with the provision step:
+Constructing a ServiceClient and calling create_lora_training_client() provisions both and returns a TrainingClient.
+The call blocks until the trainer is ready, which takes several minutes for a small base model like this one and can reach tens of minutes for the largest supported models.
+The SDK gives up waiting after an hour.
+Replace the contents of train_loops.py with the provision step:

 import tinker

-BASE_MODEL = "Qwen/Qwen3.5-4B"
+BASE_MODEL = "Qwen/Qwen3.5-2B"

-service_client = tinker.ServiceClient(PROJECT_ID)
+service_client = tinker.ServiceClient()

 training_client = service_client.create_lora_training_client(